Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 How does a digital wallet work?

 That varies, but most digital wallets work through apps on your smartphone.
-The app authenticates your purchases through encryption and digital certificates to secure the payment processes from the consumer to the merchant.
-Most payments will use NFC, a technology that allows radio frequencies to communicate with each other.
+The app authenticates your transactions through encryption and digital certificates to ensure that the payment processes that occurs between the consumer and merchant are secure.
+Most payments utilise Near Field Communication (NFC), a technology that allows radio frequencies to communicate with each other.

 - Online shopping your from your device